Learnable Uncertainty under Laplace Approximations: Additional Results

-While traditionally hyperparameter optimization in a LA requires re-training of the network---under the evidence framework \citep{mackay1992practical} or empirical Bayes \citep{bernardo2009bayesian}, tuning it in a \emph{post-hoc} manner has increasingly becomes a common practice. \citet{ritter2018online,ritter_scalable_2018} tune the prior precision of a LA by maximizing the predictive log-likelihood. \citet{kristiadi2020being} extend this procedure by also using OOD data to better calibrate the uncertainty.
-However, they are limited in terms of flexibility since the prior precision of the LAs constitutes to just a single parameter.
-LULA can be seen as an extension of these approaches with greater flexibility and is complementary to them since LULA is independent to the prior precision.
+While traditionally hyperparameter optimization in LAs requires re-training the network (under type-II maximum likelihood or the evidence framework \citep{mackay1992practical} or empirical Bayes \citep{robbins1956empirical}), tuning it in a \emph{post-hoc} manner has become increasingly common. \citet{ritter2018online,ritter_scalable_2018} tune the prior precision of a LA by maximizing the predictive log-likelihood. \citet{kristiadi2020being} extend this procedure by also using outliers to better calibrate the uncertainty.
+However, they are limited in terms of flexibility since the prior precision of the LAs constitutes a single scalar parameter.
+LULA can be seen as an extension of these approaches with greater flexibility and is complementary to them since it does not modify the prior precision used.

-Confidence calibration via OOD data has achieved state-of-the-art performance in non-Bayesian outlier detection. \citet{hendrycks2018deep,hein2019relu,meinke2020towards} use OOD data to regularize the standard maximum-likelihood training. \citet{malinin2018predictive,malinin2019reverse} use OOD data to train probabilistic models based on the Dirichlet distribution.
-All these methods are non-Bayesian and non-\emph{post-hoc}.
-Our work is thus orthogonal since we aim at improving a class of Bayesian models in a \emph{post-hoc} manner.
-LULA can be seen as bringing the best of both worlds: Bayesian uncertainty that is tuned via the state-of-the-art non-Bayesian technique.
+Confidence calibration via outliers has achieved state-of-the-art performance in non-Bayesian outlier detection. \citet{hendrycks2018deep,hein2019relu,meinke2020towards} use outliers to regularize the standard maximum-likelihood training. \citet{malinin2018predictive,malinin2019reverse} use outliers to train probabilistic models based on the Dirichlet distribution.
+In contrast to our approach, all these methods are neither Bayesian nor \emph{post-hoc}.

+We empirically validate that LULA does improve vanilla LAs via toy and image classification experiments---results on UCI regression tasks are in the appendix.
+We expand the image classification experiment into \emph{dataset shift robustness} and \emph{out-of-distribution} (OOD) experiments to show LULA's performance over standard benchmark suites.